tensorflow/build/tf_oss_dashboard/help.md

 - You can copy the URL while a commit modal is open to share that commit.
   - Add `#<commit-id>` to the dashboard URL to find a specific commit.
   - Add `#<cl-number>` to the dashboard URL to find a specific CL (this is one easy way to check if your CL has landed on GitHub, on Nightlies, etc).
+You can include the "cl/" too if you're copy-pasting.
   - Add `#<pr-number>` to the dashboard URL to find a specific merged PR.
 - This page refreshes roughly every 5 minutes to check for updates.
 - The last dot you clicked on is outlined in black.
 It goes away after refresh.